sarsamurmu/zusty/pages/src/docs/general/variables.md

 ---

 # Variables
-There are lots of Customizable Variables in Zusty to use with SCSS Pack.
-To use them just include them in your SCSS File before importing Zusty.
+There are lots of customizable variables in Zusty to use with SCSS pack.
+To use them just include them in your SCSS file before importing Zusty.

 ---

-## Color Variables
+## Color variables
-Zusty uses both SCSS Variables and CSS Variables for best customization.
+Zusty uses both SCSS variables and CSS variables for best customization.

-For Example.
-The SCSS Variable is like this
+For example.
+The SCSS variables are like this
 ```scss {nocopy}
 $primary-color: hsl(162, 100%, 36%);
 $primary-color-dark: lighten($primary-color, 4%);